Ayushtiwari27/Music-Recommendation-Engine/README.md

 4. **Index**: After the user chooses a song on the Welcome page he will be directed to the Index page where the user gets recommendations on the basis of the songs he/she clicks on.
 The user can play a song available in meantime he surfs the website.
 <img alt="Index Page" src="">

-5.**Logout**: the user is also provided an option to Logout when and where the user wishes to.
+5. **Logout**: the user is also provided an option to Logout when and where the user wishes to.
 After logging out the user will be directed to the login page.
 <img alt="Logout Page" src="">